microchip-pic-avr-examples/pic18f57q43-dma-uart-echo-mplab-mcc/README.md

   ###### Figure 8: Program Complete
   ![Program Complete](images/progcomplete.PNG)

-6. For this example, Data Visualizer was used as the terminal program.
+6. For this example, **Data Visualizer** was used as the terminal program.
   ###### Figure 9: Open Data Visualizer
   ![Select USB Port](images/opendv.PNG)

-7. Select the port that is used by the Nano board as shown in figure 10. <br />
+7. Select the port that is used by the Nano board as shown in figure 10.

   ###### Figure 10: Select the USB Port
   ![Select USB Port](images/portselection.PNG)

-8. Configure the serial port, as shown in figure 11. <br />
+8. Configure the serial port, as shown in figure 11.
   ###### Figure 11: Configure the Serial Port
   ![Configure Serial Port](images/serialsetup.PNG)

-After the Nano board is programmed, the EUSART module will transmit the string "**** DMA UART ECHO Program starts here  ******".
+After the Nano board is programmed, the EUSART module will transmit the string "**** **DMA UART ECHO Program starts here**  ******".

 ## Summary
 The 'DMA_8bitUART_Melody' and the 'DMA_8bitUART_Classic' code example uses the PIC18F57Q43 Curiosity Nano Development board to demonstrate how to setup a DMA using MCC.
 The example shows the efficiency and usefulness of DMA in an application and can be used to prevent the usuage of CPU.

-The terminal (see figure 11.) shows the output echo, the light font being input from customer and the bold font being output from the DMA.
-The input is passed from UART_RX port to the UART_TX port without using CPU.
+The terminal (see figure 11.) shows the output echo, **the light fontbeing input** from customer and **the bold font being output** from the DMA.
+The input is passed from UART_RX port to the UART_TX port using the UART trigger, but not the CPU.

 ###### Figure 12: Output of echo
 ![Terminal Window](images/output.PNG)